PintoDrop/autoselfhelp/README.md

 <!--
 viewing all posts as user

-new technology (ratings?) - getting star ratings on the posts even if its just admin

-other users viewing all posts
+new technology (ratings?) - getting star ratings on the posts even if its just admin other users viewing all posts being able to comment on posts deploy to heroku go over presentation
-search for posts
  -->